 The traditional National Service of Remembrance at the Cenotaph will be largely unchanged in 2018, and will be broadcast live by the BBC as usual.
 Members of the public can also watch this event, and the subsequent parade and procession from Whitehall, although space will be strictly limited and access will be on a first come, first served basis at the discretion of the Metropolitan Police.
+You can find out more about how to watch the events here.

 The Royal British Legions’ annual Veterans’ March Past will also take place as usual.